codeigniter4/CodeIgniter4/user_guide_src/source/general/configuration.rst

 When you need a new configuration, first you create a new file at your desired location.
 The default file location (recommended for most cases) is **app/Config**.

-You can put configuration files in any folder you want by using a different namespace.
+You can put configuration files in any **Config** folder by using a different namespace.

 The class should use the appropriate namespace, and it should extend ``CodeIgniter\Config\BaseConfig`` to ensure that it can receive environment-specific settings.